lorabasics/basicloader/README.md

-# The Bootloader
+# Basic Loader

-TrackNet is excited to contribute to the LoRaWAN™ ecosystem by open-sourcing the firmware updates over-the-air (FUOTA) portion of its end-device LoRaWAN stack.

-One important component of this stack is an update-capable bootloader.
-This loader supports the unpacking and installing of new firmware on an end-device.
+Basic Loader is an update-capable bootloader that supports the unpacking and installing of new firmware on an end-device.

-Over the next few days, we will start migrating our internal codebase to this public repository, where we will then continue to evolve and maintain this component.
-This file will be updated as this process continues.

-## Update 1
-*Tue, Mar 20 2018*
+Basic MAC uses this component to load its firmware, and to support firmware updates over-the-air (FUOTA).

+## Building Basic Loader

+The reference hardware platform for Basic Loader is the B-L072Z-LRWAN1 STM32 LoRa™ Discovery kit.

+### Prerequisites
-The bootloader skeleton and build environment have been migrated to this new repository.
-We recommend the use of a recent Ubuntu distribution as build host.
+It is recommended to use a recent Ubuntu distribution as build host.
 We use `gcc-arm-embedded` from this PPA:
 <https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa>

 To build, change into the target board's build directory and type make: